pschaus/book_lepl1402/source/part1.rst

 ..  code-block:: java

-    float a = 34;             // the int value 34 is automatically casted to float 34.0f
+    float a = 34;             // the int value 34 is casted to float 34.0f
     float b = 6 * 4.5f;       // int multiplied by float gives float

 But this is not allowed: